-In this easy recipe for baked Cajun chicken, chicken breast is coated with a tasty rub, then baked in a hot oven until perfectly juicy.
+In this easy 40-minute Cajun chicken recipe, chicken breast is coated in a tasty rub, then baked in a hot oven until perfectly juicy.

 You'll only need a few simple ingredients to make this tasty chicken recipe.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

 - Avocado oil spray: This oil has a neutral flavor and a high smoke point, making it an ideal cooking oil.

 - Chicken breasts: Try to find ones that aren't too big - 8 oz per piece is perfect.
 Cooking bigger ones in a hot oven is a bit more challenging, although it can be done.

 - Cajun seasoning: Homemade or store-bought.
 If using store-bought, check the ingredients list to make sure no sugar was added.

 - Use ghee spray to coat the chicken instead of avocado oil spray.
 Ghee is very tasty.
 It has a delightful nutty flavor.

 - As mentioned above, you can make this dish as mild or as spicy as you'd like by reducing or increasing the amount of cayenne pepper you use.

 - Try using smoked paprika instead of regular paprika.
 It will add an interesting smoky flavor to the dish.
 I often use it and I really like it!